sandovbarr/holbertonschool-zero_day/0x03-git/README.md

-In this folder you know all about git
+In this folder you know all about git ¡hell yeah!